Tuesday February 25, 2014 -- Whistleblowers, Leakers, and Traitors: An Evolving Paradigm

 November 20, 2013 -Torture, Secrecy, and Accountability: How should America respond to abuse of post-9/11 detainees?

 On November 20, 2013, the Center partnered with The Constitution Project to host a panel examining accountability and transparency in the treatment of detainees.
 Professor David Luban, and General Irvine will be panelists, and Professor Rosa Brooks will moderate.
-The webcast will be available shortly (11.22.13).
+The webcast is available here.

 November 19, 2013 - Surveillance and Foreign Intelligence Gathering in the United States: The Current State of Play